matbgn/mqtt_upython/docs/README.md

 </div>

 ## Introduction
-This repository is aimed to guide me (you) through the complete process to work with [MicroPython](https://micropython.org/) on ESP8266 especially Wemos D1 mini.
+This repository is aimed to guide me (you) through the complete process of working with [MicroPython](https://micropython.org/) on ESP8266 especially Wemos D1 mini.

 All contributions are welcomed!